 Chestnuts are often eaten roasted.
 They can be used to make stuffing and at Christmas are often served with Brussels sprouts.
 They are used in baking and can be bought canned, pureed or as chestnut flour.
 They are sometimes included in game or rich winter casseroles.

 Banon is a cheese made in France from unpasteurised goats’ milk, wrapped in brown chestnut leaves and tied with raffia.
 People who are allergic to chestnuts might react to the leaves although we know of no scientific work to establish this.

 Use of chestnuts in cooking in the Far East is widespread so special care is needed if you travel to that region.

-Water chestnuts, which are common in Oriental cooking, are from a different botanical family to sweet chestnuts (source: Royal Horticultural Society).
+Water chestnuts, which are common in Oriental cooking, are from a different botanical family to sweet chestnuts.
+Water chestnuts may be used as flour, known as Singoda flour, and used to form batter for deep frying in Asian recipes.
 People who are allergic to sweet chestnuts can normally eat water chestnuts without a problem.
 In very rare cases where a person is allergic to both, this would be coincidental.

 Horse chestnuts (conkers)

 People who are allergic to sweet chestnuts often ask if they will react if they handle horse chestnuts.
 The two are not closely botanically related and we can find no evidence of people with chestnut allergy reacting to conkers.

 However, there have been cases of inhalant allergy to horse chestnut pollen and contact dermatitis (a skin rash) caused by handling horse chestnuts.
 These cases are unrelated to chestnut allergy.